Amulya Munshi

-Amulya Charan Munshi (Bengali: অমূল্য চরণ মুন্সী; 1904 - 15 January, 1984) was an Indian Bengali zamindar, philanthropist, social reformer and patron of music.
+Amulya Charan Munshi (Bengali: অমূল্য চরণ মুন্সী; 1904 – 15 January 1984) was a Bengali zamindar, philanthropist, social reformer and patron of music.
 He was the last zamindar of Chougachi.

 Early life

-Munshi was born to Babu Banwari Charan Munshi at Chougachi of Bengal Presidency (present day Magura District, Bangladesh).
+Munshi was a member of the extended Munshi family of Kadirpara and Chougachi, and was born to Babu Banwari Charan Munshi at Chougachi of Bengal Presidency (present day Magura District, Bangladesh).
 While studying in Berhampore College, he suddenly dropped out in the midst of his course and came back to Chougachi.
 Later, he was appointed as the Common Manager to his paternal uncle Babu Lalit Mohan Munshi for assisting him in the estate administration.
 Munshi gradually became an efficient administrator of the estate.
 In 1930, following the retirement of Lalit Mohan, Amulya Munshi assumed full-time responsibility for managing the estate as the succeeding representative of his father.